anuja-garud/UserRegistrationPromblem/README.md

 UC4-Pre-defined Mobile Format - E.g. 91 9919819801 - Country code follow by space and 10 digit number

 UC5-Pre-defined Password rules.
-(Rule1-minimum 8 Characters,Rule2 -Should have at least 1 Upper Case,Rule3-Should One Special Character & One Numberic Character.
+(Rule1-minimum 8 Characters,Rule2 -Should have at least 1 Upper Case,Rule3-Should One Special Character & One Numberic Number.